jimhigson/oboe.js/writing/proposal.md

 availability I propose that today's common REST client libraries are failing to make best use of network bandwidth.

-REST today is not solely used for communication between servers, it is also widely employed under the AJAX pattern to expose server-side resources to clients executing as scripts in web browsers. often sending data to mobile devices such as phones and tablets.
-Once we are operating over mobile connections, network bandwidth becomes an even more precious resource.
-However, existing REST clients do not deal well with the fallible nature of the mobile internet; if the connection is lost while a message is in transit then the potentially valuable data downloaded so far is discarded.
-For many common use cases the incomplete data would be complete enough to be useful to the user and by discarding it at a time when the network is unreliable we are wasting valuable resources at the time when they are most scarce.
-As a practical example, for a web application downloading an email inbox, if the connection is lost during transmission the program should be able to display *some* of the emails in preference to *none*.
+REST today is not solely the domain of server-to-server communication.
+It is also commonly employed under various AJAX patterns to make server-side resources available to client-side software executing locally inside a user's web browser.
+Data transmission often takes place over the mobile internet but AJAX clients commonly used in web browsers do not deal well with the fallible nature their networks.
+If a connection is lost whilst a message is in transit then the data downloaded to that point is discarded.
+Whilst it would of course be preferable to receive the entire resource requested, for many common use cases the incomplete data is nonetheless of considerable value.
+By discarding remote data at a time when the network is unreliable we are wasting a valuable resource at the time when it is the most scarce.
+As a practical example, for an application downloading an email inbox, if the connection is lost during transmission the program should be able to display *some* of the emails in preference to *none*.

 Prior to the web's AJAX age, browser implementations of progressive html rendering allowed server-side generated pages to be viewed in parts as